ZhouMengjie/bsd-cnn-network/README.md

         >> feature_maps/Grad_CAM/Occulusion: visualization results.

-Please contact me if you have any questions.
+Please contact me (mengjie.zhou@bristol.ac.uk) if you have any questions.